mapbender/mapbender-documentation/en/elements/basic/dataupload.rst

 * **Icon**: Choose an icon that will be displayed as the button of the element in the map.

 After the element has been added to the backend, it is displayed at the corresponding position in Mapbender.
-Then, you will find the element in the application and are able to either drag and drop files into it or upload them via the 'Choose file' button.

 .. image:: ../../../figures/dataupload.png
      :width: 100%

 After an object is uploaded, it will be shown in the map and the element list.
-There you can toggle its visibility, zoom to it, or delete it again.
+There, you can toggle its visibility, zoom to it, or delete it again.

 YAML Definition